This article is part of a larger series on Accounting Software.

 MileIQ Is Especially Good for

-- Companies with Office 365 Business subscriptions: Subscribers of Office 365 Business Standard, Premium, E1, E3, and E5 get free unlimited tracking with MileIQ.
-You only need to register your Microsoft account with MileIQ, and you can enjoy this free perk.
+- Office 365 Business users: Users who subscribe to Office 365 Business Standard, Premium, E1, E3, and E5 get free unlimited tracking with MileIQ.
+You only need to register your Microsoft account with MileIQ to enjoy this free perk.

 MileIQ Is Not a Good Fit for

-- QuickBooks users: QuickBooks has a mileage tracking feature embedded in the software.
-It can track your mileage via GPS, classify your expenses, and generate detailed reports.
-QuickBooks has the advantage over MileIQ because of its expense tracking and bookkeeping features, making it our best small business accounting software.
+- Companies that need accounting and expense tracking features: QuickBooks Online has a mileage tracking feature embedded in the software which tracks your mileage via GPS, classifies your expenses, and generates detailed reports.
+QuickBooks has an advantage over MileIQ because of its expense tracking and bookkeeping features, making it our choice for the best small business accounting software.

-- Self-employed individuals who need tax and tracking reporting: MileIQ’s reports can be used for tax compliance.
-However, Hurdlr is more beneficial for self-employed individuals.
-We recommend Hurdlr because it estimates your quarterly tax payments by tracking your income and tax deductions.
+- Self-employed individuals who need tax and tracking reporting: While MileIQ’s reports can be used for tax compliance, Hurdlr is more beneficial for self-employed individuals because it estimates your quarterly tax payments by tracking your income and tax deductions.

 MileIQ Pros and Cons

-Classifying drives is an essential feature for a mileage tracker.
-You wouldn’t want a business trip classified as a personal trip.
-On MileIQ, you can classify trips via the mobile app or through the web dashboard.
+Classifying drives is an essential feature for a mileage tracker as you wouldn’t want a business trip classified as a personal trip.
+In MileIQ, you can classify trips via the mobile app or through the web dashboard.

 Classifying via Mobile App

-- Business or personal classification Swipe right for business or swipe left for personal.
+1. Business or personal classification Swipe right for business or swipe left for personal:

-- Custom purpose classification: You can add a custom purpose based on the category with either a long swipe to the left or right.
+2. Custom purpose classification: You can add a custom purpose based on the category with either a long swipe to the left or right.
 For iOS users, a grid will appear.
-For Android, you’ll see a list instead.
+For Android, you’ll see a list instead:

 - Subcategories for Business